 GBR is not reporting a current mineral resource estimate for the Gold Basin Project at this time.
 A historical mineral resource estimate was prepared in October 2019, prior to GBR's acquisition of the Project, by Robin A. Rankin, MSc DIC MAusIMM (CPGeo) of GeoRes.
 While the 2019 mineral resource estimate was publicly disclosed in JORC format, it relied largely on historic data which at present lacks sufficient supporting documentation and detail for proper validation as required of NI 43-101.
-GBR intends to prepare and report a mineral resource estimate for the Gold Basin Project following an on-going, comprehensive data validation effort, and following completion of the drilling exploration in progress at the time of this report.
+A qualified person has not done sufficient work to classify the historical estimate as current mineral resources or mineral reserves, and GBR is not treating the historical estimate as current mineral resources or mineral reserves.
+GBR intends to prepare and report a mineral resource estimate for the Gold Basin Project following detailed analysis of the 2021 drilling results and completion of an on-going, comprehensive data validation effort.